c-layer/contracts/tutorials/13-VotingWalkthrough.md

 Each voting session will go through the following states:
 - 0: UNDEFINED,
 - 1: PLANNED, a new session is planned and proposals can be submitted
-- 2: CAMPAIGN, proposals can not be submitted anymore, poeple can promote their proposals
+- 2: CAMPAIGN, proposals can not be submitted anymore, people can promote their proposals
 - 3: VOTING, votes can be submitted
 - 4: EXECUTION, standard resolutions may be executed
 - 5: GRACE, rules or resolution requirements may be changed